TokenMarketNet/smart-contracts/docs/source/chain.rst

 * ``http://127.0.0.1:8547`` is Kovan JSON-RPC, `populus.json` network sa `ropsten`

 Ethereum node software (geth, parity) must be started beforehand and configured to allow JSON-RPC in the particular port.

+For more information about `populus.json` file refer to `Populus documentation <http://populus.readthedocs.io/en/latest/config.html#custom-chains-using-the-externalchain-class>`_.

 Starting Ethereum node and creating deployment accounts
 =======================================================